 My husband and I love traveling.
 We have more than 40 trips planned this year alone, because not only do we both enjoy traveling to new and beautiful places, but we also feel that traveling brings us closer together and helps strengthen our relationship.
-Here are 10 of the most romantic places we’ve visited in the 6 years we’ve been together, that I would absolutely recommend to any couple looking for a place to spend their honeymoon, take an anniversary trip, or just getaway together.
+Here are 10 of the most romantic places we’ve visited in the six years we’ve been together, that I would absolutely recommend to any couple looking for a place to spend their honeymoon, take an anniversary trip, or just getaway together.

 Tulum was easily one of the most beautiful and peaceful places we’ve been in the past few years.
 We loved the scenery of the gorgeous Caribbean Sea and white sand beaches, the proximity to unique things like cenotes and the Mayan ruins, and the availability of organic, healthy foods everywhere we went.
 The city can be easily explored by bike or on foot, and at night you can see the entire Milky Way Galaxy and stars shining clearly above, since there’s almost no light pollution.
-There were also a lot of really unique restaurants like the treetop restaurant situated inside of a massive treehouse overlooking the jungle called Kin Toh, the beachside restaurant serving up gorgeous meals at Sanará Resort called The Real Coconut, and the highly instagrammed smoothie shack called Matcha Mama.
-You can read my full travel guide to Tulum here, see which cenotes were our favourites here, read all about visiting the Mayan Ruins of Tulum here, and explore 20 of our favourite places to eat in Tulum in this guide.
+There were also a lot of really unique restaurants like the treetop restaurant situated inside of a massive treehouse overlooking the jungle called Kin Toh, the beachside restaurant serving up gorgeous meals at Sanará Resort called The Real Coconut, and the highly Instagrammed smoothie shack called Matcha Mama.
+You can read my full travel guide to Tulum here, see which cenotes were our favorites here, read all about visiting the Mayan Ruins of Tulum here, and explore 20 of our favorite places to eat in Tulum in this guide.

 I fell in love with Venice from the moment I stepped off the train at Venice’s Santa Lucia train station.
 Coming from an Italian family, I’d dreamt of visiting Italy since I was a child when my mother would tell me stories of where her parents came from while teaching me Italian.
 Seeing it in person for the first time, and with the person I love most in the world was an experience I will never forget.
 It’s no secret that Venice’s canals, unique foods, and colorful carnivals and streets are romantic, but we had no idea what we were in for.
-While the city would be just as fun to visit with family or as a solo traveller, there was just an air of mystery and romance that I still can’t explain that made this one of the most memorable places I’ve ever been.
-There’s nothing quite like watching the sunset over this ancient, sinking city and it’s breathtaking skyline of old buildings as gondolas sing traditional Italian songs in the warm summer heat.
+While the city would be just as fun to visit with family or as a solo traveler, there was just an air of mystery and romance that I still can’t explain that made this one of the most memorable places I’ve ever been.
+There’s nothing quite like watching the sunset over this ancient, sinking city and its breathtaking skyline of old buildings as gondolas sing traditional Italian songs in the warm summer heat.
 You can read my full traveler’s guide to Venice here.

 SchlossHotel HugenPoet in Essen, Germany

 My husband made my dreams of spending the night in an actual castle come true when he surprised me with a stay at SchlossHotel HugenPoet in Essen, Germany.
 This castle is nearly 1,000 years old and is absolutely beautiful, with sprawling gardens surrounding the property and plenty of peace and privacy.
 We were treated like royalty from the moment we arrived, and while this is another place where the staff don’t necessarily speak English, we got on just fine with my working knowledge of German and lots of gratitude.
 This is a popular venue for weddings in Europe, and if you’re looking for a magical place for your big day, you can rent out the entire castle.
-Spending time with my love in the German countryside was a dream come true, and the fact that we did in it a massive castle we had almost all to ourselves was an unbelievable memory I will cherish forever.
+Spending time with my love in the German countryside was a dream come true, and the fact that we did in it a massive castle where we had almost all to ourselves was an unbelievable memory I will cherish forever.
 This is truly one of the most romantic places I’ve ever been.
 You can read my complete review of SchlossHotel HugenPoet here.

 Rome & Vatican City

 History fans like myself will know why Rome is one of the most romantic cities in the world.
-There’s everything you could dream of here, like world class salons and spas and incredible shopping, to ancient historical sites like the Roman Colosseum, and museums with some of the greatest treasures in the world.
-When in Rome, take a day to explore Vatican City and admire gemstones the size of bricks and other incredible treasures stolen by the Catholic Church throughout history, and admire the beauty of the world’s smallest country.
+There’s everything you could dream of here, like world-class salons and spas and incredible shopping, ancient historical sites like the Roman Colosseum, and museums with some of the greatest treasures in the world.
+When in Rome, take a day to explore Vatican City admire gemstones the size of bricks and other incredible treasures stolen by the Catholic Church throughout history, and admire the beauty of the world’s smallest country.
 Read my full guide on what to eat, see, and do in Rome here, and my guide to Vatican City here.

 For fans of luxury shopping and spas, there’s nowhere quite like Beverly Hills, California.
 We spent a day and a half here and loved every second of our luxurious experience.
 Read my guide to Beverly Hills here.